chadbaldwin/SQL/README.md

 - **dbo.uf_DateRange.UserDefinedFunction.sql**

 - **dbo.usp_SchemaSearch.StoredProcedure.sql**
-	- This is my pride and joy.
-I use this probably 50 times a day.
-The easiest way to describe it is...it's a proc version of RedGate SQL Search.
-I actually use RedGate SQL Search as well...but I found there were many features that I felt were missing, so I decided to make my own.
 	- A few of the features include...
 		- Multiple search criteria (`@Search`, `@ANDSearch`, `@ANDSearch2`)
 			- (AND joins only)...search "this" AND "that"